Marcin Czarnik

+Marcin Czarnik (born 23 March 1976) is a Polish actor, best known for his collaborations with the Hungarian filmmaker László Nemes, appearing in all his feature films, including the Academy Award-winning Son of Saul (2015).

+Biography

-Marcin Czarnik (born 23 March 1976) is a Polish actor best known for appearing in the 2015 Academy Award-winning film Son of Saul.
-Graduating from the Theatre Academy in Warsaw in 2000, he performed at the Polish Theatre in Wrocław from 2002 to 2004 and then again in 2006, and at the Wybrzeże Theatre in Gdańsk for a brief period from 2004 to 2005.
+Graduating from the Warsaw Theatre Academy in 2000, Czarnik performed at the Polish Theatre in Wrocław from 2002 to 2004 and again in 2006, and at the Wybrzeże Theatre in Gdańsk from 2004 to 2005.
 In 2011, he was awarded the Medal for Merit to Culture – Gloria Artis.